Optimal Transport for $e/\pi^0$ Particle Classification in LArTPC Neutrino Experiments: Particle Classification

 Many physics results produced with LArTPC neutrino experiments leverage the Pandora, Wire-Cell, or ML tools for electron-photon separation and $\pi^0$ rejection~\cite{bib:PeLEE,bib:uBNCCOH,bib:uBNCDEL,bib:uB_singlephoton,bib:uB_eLEE,bib:ArgoNeuT_dedx}.
 While these have demonstrated good performance, powerful $\pi^0$ rejection has come at the cost of a loss of efficiency that can negatively impact an analysis' sensitivity.
 As an example, $\nu_e$ efficiencies for recent analyses in MicroBooNE hover around $10-40$\%, with room for improvement.
 Furthermore, specific topologies such as isolated single-electrons with no hadronic activity~\cite{bib:PeLEE}, or more recent BSM searches for single-photons~\cite{bib:uBNCCOH,bib:uBNCDEL,bib:uB_singlephoton} are still heavily dominated by $\pi^0$ backgrounds to the point that this is the primary limitation to the analysis.
 Novel ways of rejecting $\pi^0$ backgrounds can therefore help expand the physics reach of analyses targeting single-electron or single-photon final-states.
 This is particularly true for methods that can overcome the reconstruction inefficiencies that often lead to not reconstructing one of the two photons from a $\pi^0$ decay.

 Some of the ML tools developed aim to perform particle identification directly through a CNN, without the need to actually reconstruct the individual particles produced in an interaction (e.g. Ref.~\cite{bib:uBCNN2}).
 Such tools have been used to distinguish electrons from photons and other particles, but have not tackled the $e$/$\pi^0$ classification task.
 This paper explores OT as a new tool to tackle single-electron vs. $\pi^0$ classification through an image-based interpretation of the data, without the need to identify and reconstruct the two photons individually.
 The approach therefore is novel in that it follows a philosophy similar to that of many ML applications, which ``bypass'' several low-level reconstruction steps which may introduce significant inefficiencies, but does so introducing a new methodology based on OT distances, and tackling a classification problem that remains a key bottleneck in LArTPC physics analyses.
+Given the current lack of a ML baseline for the $e$/$\pi^0$ classification task, we instead compare our OT-based results to reconstruction-based strategies which are currently used in analyses~\cite{bib:uB_dedx,bib:uBeLEE2025,bib:uBnueXSEC}.